eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Abstract

 \section{Abstract}

-The combined use of event-based vision and \glspl*{snn} is expected to significantly impact robotics, particularly in tasks like visual odometry and obstacle avoidance.
-While existing real-world event-based datasets for optical flow prediction, typically captured with \glspl*{uav}, offer valuable insights, they are limited in diversity, scalability, and are challenging to collect.
-Moreover, there is a notable lack of labelled datasets for underwater applications, which hinders the integration of event-based vision with \glspl*{auv}.
-To address this, synthetic datasets could provide a scalable solution while bridging the gap between simulation and reality.
-In this work, we introduce \emph{eStonefish-scenes}, a synthetic event-based optical flow dataset based on the Stonefish simulator.
-Along with the dataset, we present a data generation pipeline that enables the creation of customizable underwater environments.
-This pipeline allows for simulating dynamic scenarios, such as biologically inspired schools of fish exhibiting realistic motion patterns, including obstacle avoidance and reactive navigation around corals.
-Additionally, we introduce a scene generator that can build realistic reef seabeds by randomly distributing coral across the terrain.
-To streamline data accessibility, we present \emph{eWiz}, a comprehensive library designed for processing event-based data, offering tools for data loading, augmentation, visualization, encoding, and training data generation, along with loss functions and performance metrics.
+Event-based cameras (EBCs) are poised to transform underwater robotics, yet the absence of labelled event-based datasets for underwater environments severely limits progress in tasks such as visual odometry and obstacle avoidance.
+Real-world event-based optical flow datasets are scarce, resource-intensive to collect, and lack diversity, while no prior benchmarks target underwater applications.
+To bridge this gap, we introduce eStonefish-Scenes, a synthetic event-based optical flow dataset generated using the Stonefish simulator, together with an open data generation pipeline for creating customizable underwater environments featuring realistic coral reefs and biologically inspired schools of fish with reactive navigation behaviours.
+We also present eWiz, a comprehensive library for event-based data processing, encompassing data loading, augmentation, visualization, encoding, training utilities, loss functions, and evaluation metrics.

+To validate sim-to-real transferability, we collected real-world data using a DAVIS346 hybrid event-and-frame camera mounted on a BlueROV2 in an indoor testing pool.
+Ground-truth optical flow was derived via homography-based frame-to-poster registration, and per-pixel uncertainty was estimated through Monte Carlo perturbation of keypoint correspondences.
+This uncertainty was incorporated into the evaluation metrics, enabling reliability-aware performance assessment.
+A ConvGRU-based optical flow network, trained exclusively on synthetic eStonefish-Scenes data, was evaluated on the real-world sequences without fine-tuning, achieving an uncertainty-weighted average endpoint error of 0.79 pixels.
+These results demonstrate that the proposed synthetic dataset effectively supports sim-to-real transfer for underwater event-based optical flow estimation, substantially reducing the need for costly real-world data collection.